music-suite/music-suite/README.md

 #### API docs

 ```
-cabal haddock
+music-suite-build$ cabal haddock
 ```

-# How to upgrade the compiler/Nixpkgs
+## How to upgrade the compiler/Nixpkgs

 - Update the commit/URL and hash in `default.nix`
   - Use `$ nix-prefetch-url --unpack <url>` to obtain the hash (and verify)